 Department Name/Job Location:

 This position is in the Department of Pediatrics Genetics & Genomics.
+The position is located at the Northwest Tower.
 This position is for the Medical School Campus.

 Responsible for participating with a clinical geneticist in the delivery of genetic services.